alifirhas/cmdk-revision/src/503-519/519-Prophecy.md

 The location he chose is called the Sea of ​​Clouds Plain.
 Although it is the Sea of ​​Clouds, it is actually the foundation below, which is the extension of the foundation of the entire Silver City.
 However, due to the particularity of the space where the high-order heaven is located, this piece of land has been tumbling and growing.
 The clouds and mists are endless throughout the year, so it looks like clouds here.

-For thousands of years, the demon army of the abyss of Flames has invaded the high-level heaven several times.
-It was used by the army when the high-level heaven invaded abyss.
-Anyway, during the whole process of the eternal battle, the demons fought the high-level heaven, and the angels also fought the flame abyss.
+For thousands of years, the demon army of the abyss of Flames has invaded the High Heaven several times.
+It was used by the army when the High Heaven invaded abyss.
+Anyway, during the whole process of the eternal battle, the demons fought the High Heaven, and the angels also fought the flame abyss.

-In fact, whether it is Tyrael or Imperius, when they know that the demon army is about to attack the high-level heaven, they are not too anxious in their hearts, because they are already familiar with this set of offensive and defensive processes.
+In fact, whether it is Tyrael or Imperius, when they know that the demon army is about to attack the High Heaven, they are not too anxious in their hearts, because they are already familiar with this set of offensive and defensive processes.

 The angel army of the entire silver city is being mobilized in an orderly manner, but due to the previous attack on the Sanctuary, there are still many angel troops that have not been transferred back.
 Tt is not Mephisto who came to attack the silver city this time, neither the seven old-fashioned demon kings, is a strange demon king, making the angels are still a little uncertain about what the other party will do.